 Historical Earnings Information

 In 2002, purchasing managers reported median annual earnings of $59,890.
 The range of annual earnings for the middle 50 percent was from $43,670 to $81,950.
 The earnings of the lowest 10 percent were under $32,330, while the earnings of the highest 10 percent exceeded $108,140 a year.

 In 2002, purchasing agents and buyers, except in farm products, reported median annual earnings of $40,900.
 The range of annual earnings for the middle 50 percent was from $31,390 to $55,440.
 The earnings of the lowest 10 percent were under $23,850, while the earnings of the highest 10 percent exceeded $76,740 a year.

 In 2002, wholesale and retail buyers, except in farm products, reported median annual earnings of $40,780.
 The range of annual earnings for the middle 50 percent was from $30,040 to $55,670.
 The earnings of the lowest 10 percent were under $23,270, while the earnings of the highest 10 percent exceeded $76,070 a year.

 Successful purchasing managers, agents and buyers may make substantially more than the figures presented above.

-To be certified as CPPP student should take up a 4 hour exam at the designated examination centers.
-The exam would consist of 80 multiple choice questions.
+- To be certified as CPPP, student should take up a 1.5 hours exam at the designated examination centers.

 Module 1: Introduction to Purchasing and Supply Management